Let's admit it. Marketing is expensive.

 Measure the performance of your campaign through various metrics such as return on investment, open rates, click-through rates, and more.
 This enables you to identify successful campaigns and work on the weak ones.

-If you are looking for free marketing budget templates, the team at SmartSheet have done an incredible job creating advertising spending considering different marketing channels and marketing goals.
+If you are looking for free marketing budget templates, the team at SmartSheet has done an incredible job creating advertising spending considering different marketing channels and marketing goals.

 An advertising budget is an amount of money set aside for a company's marketing strategy and activities over a specified time.
 It gives you a sense of direction by identifying and achieving your business goals.